nrfconnect/sdk-nrf/doc/nrf/gs_ins_os.rst

 Supported operating systems
 ###########################

-The |NCS| supports Microsoft Windows and Linux for development.
+The |NCS| supports Microsoft Windows, Linux, and macOS for development.
 However, there are some Zephyr features that are currently only available on Linux, including:

 * sanitycheck